Tavera15/FiveWonders/README.md

 * Display total in basket.
 * Updated Shopping Basket service.
 Logged in users get basket linked to account, anonymous users get basket using cookie value.
 * Created Order and Order Item models for Checkout.
+* Gallery page was created.
+Instagram pictures were uploaded to page.